apsunke/ant332_labguide/ANT332_lab_guide.md

 Every time you create a new index in Elasticsearch, you have to configure **Index Pattern** in Kibana.
 This allows Kibana to be aware of the index and and lets you start creating visualizations and dashboards.
 Follow the next steps to create Index patterns for all three indices - **kubernetes, redis, apache**

-# Configure Kibana for kubernetes index
+# Configure Kibana for Kubernetes Index
 Click this deep link to open Kibana in your browser and follow the steps below - http://localhost:9200/_plugin/kibana

 Click **Mangement** tab